 In this Tutorial, we’re going to be looking at how to Brighten Eyes using Lightroom.

-First, let’s quickly go through how to open the image in Lightroom if you’ve never done it, it can be a little tricky for first timers.
+Then, let’s quickly go through how to open the image in Lightroom Presets.
+If you’ve never done it, it can be a little tricky for first timers.

 When you open up at the bottom you will see Import.

 A Panel will appear, click on Select a Source.

 When you do that you will see options just like a standard computer search to find your image, mine was on my Desktop in a Folder.

 Note: you cannot add individual images lose out of a folder.

 Then you will see Import again on the bottom right-hand side, click on that.

 When this is all done and complete, you will see options up on the top right-hand side.

 Click Develop and make sure to have to click the thumbnail at the bottom of the screen of your image.